tconrad1/wyvern/README.md

 # 🐉 Wyvern DM — AI Dungeon Master for D&D 5e

-Wyvern DM is a Next.js-based web app that serves as an AI-powered Dungeon Master for 5th Edition Dungeons & Dragons.
+Wyvern DM is a Next.js-based web app that serves as an AI-powered Storyteller based on your favorite TTRPGS.
 It supports multiple LLM providers (OpenAI, Mistral, Groq) and integrates retrieval-augmented generation (RAG) using a local self-hosted Weaviate vector database (currently in the process of implementing this, as I move away from datastax hosting).

 ---